 A Pretoria Boys High alumni, Adrian is the Founder of Rand Capital and is currently based in Los Angeles, California.
-Before beginning his career as an entrepreneur, he obtained an NBA at Harvard Business School, an Accounting qualification from the University of Nebraska-Lincoln, and a BComm in Business Management from the University of Pretoria.
+Before beginning his career as an entrepreneur, he completed his MBA at Harvard Business School, an Accounting qualification from the University of Nebraska-Lincoln, and a BComm in Business Management from the University of Pretoria.

 Starbucks SA: How did this come about?